Trust & Security

 - Using data science to screen entrepreneur accounts for suspicious activity before activating new entrepreneurs and disbursing loans.

-- Inviting local volunteer mentors to provide a second screening of loan applicants before they may raise substantial amounts.
+- Having local volunteer mentors conduct phone interviews and provide a second screening of loan applicants before they may raise substantial amounts.

 - When available, consulting a national credit bureau to ensure the entrepreneur does not have any nonperforming loans with other institutions before lending.